Stir-Fried Udon with Shrimp

 • 1/2 teaspoon black pepper

-• 1 teaspoon finely sliced green onion (optional for garnish)
+• 1 green onion (thinly sliced; optional for garnish)

 Instructions

-1. In a small bowl, whisk together corn starch and water/chicken stock until fully dissolved.
+1. Make the sauce: In a small bowl, whisk together corn starch and water/chicken stock until fully dissolved.
 Add rest of sauce ingredients (oyster sauce, sugar, soy sauce and garlic powder) and mix until combined.
 Set aside.

-3. In a large wok, heat up vegetable oil on medium high.
+3. Cook shrimp: In a large wok, heat up vegetable oil on medium high.
 Add garlic.
-Saute until fragrant (about 2-3) seconds.
-Add shrimp and cook until nicely seared on all sides.
+Sauté until fragrant (about 20) seconds.
+Add shrimp and cook until nicely seared on all sides (about 1 minute).
 Coat shrimp with a light layer of stir-fry sauce and toss together until combined.
 Remove shrimp from wok and set aside.

-5. Garnish with black pepper and sliced green onions before serving.
+5. Finish: Garnish with black pepper and sliced green onions before serving.